 Resilience also provides supports such as supporting family access, review meetings and communication with families to reassure families that their loved one is enjoying a positive experience with Resilience.
-We support family involvement and make sure that the process of transition into our services is stress-free for everyone involved.
+We support family involvement and make sure that the process of transition into our services is as stress free as possible for everyone involved.
 We promote healthy links with family, friends, and the community.

 With a team like Resilience on your side, your family member with ASD can truly look towards living the best life they can – finding purpose and achieving potential.
-Reach out to us at resilience.ie/social-care/services/ and one of our experienced professionals will discuss your needs with
+Reach out to us at email@example.com or call (065) 672 2875 and one of our experienced professionals will discuss your needs with

 you, and how we can help.